robtweed/ewd-redis-globals/README.md

 - lock:xxxx  Representing the Global Node that is locked
 - locker: xxxx  Representing the process locking the node

-## Current Limitations

-The current version of *ewd-redis-globals* will currently only run on:

-- Linux machines with Node.js version 6.x
-- Raspberry Pi with Node.js version 6.x

-More platforms will become available soon

 ## License